Internet Explorer 11 is the default Windows 10/8.1 browser and is available in two different flavors in the modern OS:

 This covers CSS Border Image and Flexbox Support improvements

 Internet Explorer 11 supports more web-based standards than ever before.
 This includes WebGL.
 It allows creating dynamic 2D and 3D graphics for games and interactive content.
 The browser also supports rendering WebGL pages including those written with three.js, a popular WebGL library.

 IE 11 has introduced a new improved Link Highlighting feature for a fast visual response to your touch.

 Changes to pinned sites in Internet Explorer 11 support Live Tiles to make your sites more visually engaging when you pin them, save them as favorites, or display them as frequently viewed sites.

-Internet Explorer 11 until now did not support the full capabilities required for Professional Quality Video, so there wasdependence to install browser plug-ins such as Adobe Flash or Microsoft Silverlight.
+Internet Explorer 11 until now did not support the full capabilities required for Professional Quality Video, so there was dependence to install browser plug-ins such as Adobe Flash or Microsoft Silverlight.
 However, things started to change following the association of Microsoft with W3C HTML Working Group, the Timed Text Working Group & the Web Cryptography Working Group.
 Result, it now supports

 Standard based Closed Captioning

 Captioning is an intrinsic part of any professional-quality video experience.
-To achieve the experience of a broadcast television, the Web needs to provide captioning capabilities.
+To achieve the experience of broadcast television, the Web needs to provide captioning capabilities.
 This task is fulfilled by IE 11 browser.
-IE11 Preview offers closed-caption text that can be styled and positioned on your video screen with Simple Deliver Profile support (SDP), as defined by the W3C TTML Simple Delivery Profile for Closed Captions specification.
+IE11 Preview offers a closed-caption text that can be styled and positioned on your video screen with Simple Deliver Profile support (SDP), as defined by the W3C TTML Simple Delivery Profile for Closed Captions specification.
 With SDP, you can control things like foreground and background colors, font styles, and text alignment and position.